joeybrown-ctrl/workout-tracker/README.md

 This app uses a Mongo database using Mongo Atlas with a Mongoose Schema.
 Routes are handled using Express.

+Shoutout to [Chris Falk](https://github.com/chrisfalk88) for his collaboration on this project!

   <hr>

 ![image of workout tracker](https://raw.githubusercontent.com/joeybrown-ctrl/workout-tracker/main/public/Assets/workoutLanding.png)